Relating flat connections and polylogarithms on higher genus Riemann surfaces: Introduction

 The approaches to generalize polylogarithms to arbitrary punctured Riemann surfaces of genus $h\geq 1$ in terms of flat connections can be divided into three different categories.
 Chronologically, the first is via a holomorphic multiple-valued\footnote{The expression ``multiple-valued connection'' (resp.\ ``single-valued connection'') is an abuse of terminology, and expresses here the fact that, if a connection $\nabla$ is written as $d-\mathcal J$, then $\mathcal J$ is a multiple-valued (resp.\ single-valued) differential 1-form. } connection with a regular singularity at the puncture: the connection $d-\cK_\text{E}$ introduced by Enriquez~\cite{Enriquez:2011}.
 The second is via a holomorphic single-valued connection with an irregular singularity at the puncture, which is the case of the families of connections introduced by Enriquez and Zerbini in \cite{Enriquez:2021, Enriquez:2022}.
 The third is via a non-holomorphic single-valued and modular-invariant connection with a regular singularity at the puncture: the connection $d-\cJ_\text{DHS}$ introduced by D'Hoker, Hidding, and Schlotterer (DHS) in \cite{DHS:2023}.
 All these connections take values in the (completed) freely generated Lie algebra $\mg$ on $2h$ generators and give rise to different, but closely related, families of polylogarithms.
 The relation between the first two approaches was partly discussed in \cite{Enriquez:2021} and will be the subject of the forthcoming article \cite{Enriquez:next}.

 \sm

 In the present paper, we shall relate the first and the third approaches by showing that $d-\cK_\text{E}$ can be obtained from $d-\cJ_\text{DHS}$ by combining a gauge transformation and an automorphism of the Lie algebra $\mg$.
-As a corollary, we can deduce relations between the function spaces generated by the two corresponding families of polylogarithms.
-We shall prove this correspondence via two different constructions, provide explicit formulas for the relations between connections and generating functions for polylogarithms, and evaluate the general formulas to low orders.
+More precisely, using different methods, we will construct two such relations between these connections, and show that the two corresponding pairs of an automorphism and a gauge transformation are inverses of one another.
+Combining the two constructions we will obtain a relation between the function spaces generated by the two corresponding families of polylogarithms.
+We shall provide explicit formulas for the relations between connections and generating functions for polylogarithms, and evaluate the general formulas to low orders.